dbarneche/2014-07-14-Dalhousie/lessons/40-repeating/index.md

 add.trend.line("gdpPercap", "lifeExp", data.1982[data.1982$continent == "Oceania",], col=col.table["Oceania"])
 ```

-That's a lot of typing that is really very similar, and the sort of thing that is (a) boring to type, (b) prone to errorsm, and (c) hard to change (e.g. if we wanted to run it on a different data set, or change which continents we ran it over etc).
+That's a lot of typing that is really very similar, and the sort of thing that is (a) boring to type, (b) prone to errors, and (c) hard to change (e.g. if we wanted to run it on a different data set, or change which continents we ran it over etc).

 ![plot of chunk repeating_manual](figure/repeating_manual.png)